-Animals surviving the fire will have no grazing in burnt areas and will need to be supplementary fed and have access to water.
+Animals surviving the fire will have no grazing in areas that have been burnt.
+So they will need to have ready and easy access to supplementary feed and fresh water.

 Watering holes should be checked daily for at least 10 days burnt survivors that were lost often try and find their way to water.
 These burnt survivors are typically extremely badly injured